Robert (Bob) Delmar Walters (Deceased) January 7, 1937 Bethlehem, PA to May 7, 2014 VA.

 A publication of hymn orchestrations by Mr. Walters is: Hymns of Glorious Praise Orchestrations by Robert Walters & John Shows.
 It is available at https://www.amazon.com/Glorious-Praise-Orchestrations-Robert-Walters/dp/B000JEFI5O.

-Mr. Walters provided orchestrations and conducted for a number of albums produced in the Washington, DC area, including a number of the hymns on this album of Hymns and Songs for Living.
+Mr. Walters provided orchestrations and conducted for a number of albums produced in the Washington, DC area, including a number of the hymns on this album of Hymns and Songs of My Mother.

 Mr. Walters’ help on this album is a further reflection of his beliefs expressed in Psalm 100:2 –